Home

 Links

-The History of Copper and CME Copper Futures Trading
+The History of Copper and Copper Futures Trading

 Copper is a commodity whose prices can directly reflect the current state of the world economy because of its many uses in industrialized countries.
-It is the world's third most widely used metal, only iron and aluminum are used more, and is primarily used in highly cyclical industries such as construction and industrial machinery manufacturing.
+It is the world's third most widely used metal, only iron and aluminum are used more, and is primarily used in highly cyclical industries such as electrical uses, infrastructure, construction and industrial machinery manufacturing.
+A typical house has about 400 pounds of copper in it.
+Copper is also biostatic which means bacteria will not grow on its surface which is why it is used in air-conditioning systems, food processing surfaces and doorknobs to inhibit the spread of disease.

 Copper has been called by many future trading fundamental analysts as the only commodity with a PhD. in economics because its rising prices sometimes precede periods of economic growth.
 This has been attributed to copper’s industrial uses in electrical and plumbing for new homes and other manufacturing uses.